Artemi Panarin Game Preview: Rangers vs. Wild

 Panarin Stats vs. the Wild

-- The Wild have given up 42 goals in total (4.2 per game), which ranks 31st in the league in goals allowed.
+- On the defensive side, the Wild are giving up 48 total goals (four per game) which ranks 31st in the NHL.

 |2023-2024 Season